The Corporate Governance Review: South Korea

 ii Nature and recent development of the corporate governance regime

 Under the KCC, joint-stock companies and limited companies, which are the most common forms of corporate entity in South Korea, have four corporate governance bodies:

 - a board of directors composed of registered directors of the company;

 - a representative director or directors appointed from among the directors; and

 - a statutory auditor or auditors, or an audit committee.

 Amendments to the KCC in 2012 introduced the executive officers governance structure, consisting of officers who are not registered directors but who are responsible for carrying out the company's daily operations and implementing decisions of the board of directors, and decisions of the general shareholders' meeting under the supervision of the board of directors.2 If a company decides to have executive officers under its articles of incorporation, there will be no representative director.
-Accordingly, the company will be able to clearly distinguish the management and the board of directors by separating the executive functions from the board of directors; however, there have not been many cases where such structure has been actually used in Korea.3
+Accordingly, the company will be able to clearly distinguish the management and the board of directors by separating the executive functions from the board of directors; however, there have not been many cases where this structure has been actually used.3

-Following the recent introduction of a stewardship code, which is accepted by the National Pension Service and other institutional investors, and the increased role of proxy advisory organisations, demands for the improvement of the governance regime, including management transparency, board diversity and the expertise of outside directors, has been growing.
+Following the introduction of a stewardship code, which is accepted by the National Pension Service and other institutional investors, and the increased role of proxy advisory organisations, demands for improvement of the governance regime, including management transparency, board diversity and the expertise of outside directors, has been growing.
 Accordingly, there has been an increase in the number of women, foreigners and professional managers being appointed as outside directors, and increased emphasis has been placed on the qualification of the independence of outside directors and audit committee members.